 Alaska is home to some of the most magnificent wildlife in the world, and moose are no exception.
 These massive animals are a sight to behold, and lucky visitors may even get the chance to see one up close.

 These impressive animals can be found throughout the state, and there are plenty of opportunities for viewing them in their natural environment.
+In this guide, you will read about all the best places to see moose in Alaska.

 Whether you’re into hiking, camping, or simply driving through the wilderness, you’re likely to spot a few moose on your Alaskan vacation.